-The candidate that is hired for this position will be required to teach at our local campus in Bakersfield, CA. This is not a virtual or online course.
+The candidate that is hired for this part-time position will be required to teach at our local campus in Bakersfield, CA. This is not a virtual or online course.
 Only candidates that are able to teach at this specific campus location should apply.

 Did you know you could teach for our university without leaving your current job?
 At University of Phoenix, our flexible class schedules mean you can teach for us part-time without interrupting your full-time career.
 That’s because we want faculty members who are active in their fields and bring real-world experience to the classroom.